With #designdautore, Bardi inaugurates its new Florence Concept Store.

 The iconic sofa is back in Bardi Italy’s collection, unchanged in its shapes and colour, to reconfirm a more-than-ever innovative concept that perfectly meets the changing requirements of our contemporary lives.
 It is a domestic place for relationships, where people talk and spend time together, but also a place for relax where one can read, rest, and sleep.

 During the #designdautore event, the showroom will be dedicated to Quadrone with a special exhibition curated by Carlo Bimbi Design.
-The event will focus on the past and future of this iconic sofa, to highlight its evergreen role in our living.
+The event will focus on the past and future of this iconic sofa, to highlight its evergreen role in our living, check out maid whiz.

 The underlying philosophy of the Quadrone sofa was and still is transformability as a metaphor of modernity.